-She is primarily self-taught and lives and works in St. Johann, Tyrol.
+She is primarily self-taught and lives in St. Johann, Tyrol.

-Rudolf sums up "the spontaneous physical liberation in space, the almost childlike, chaotic handling of color" as an antidote to "our organized, structured, text-laden working world".
+Rudolf sums up "the spontaneous physical liberation in space, the almost chaotic handling of color" as an antidote to "our organized, structured, text-laden working world"

-The preferred painting material for her is acrylic, Al Inks and Resin
+The preferred painting material for her are alcohol inks.

 Today, the art of making art, certainly, has changed.

 Artists who develop new languages and very often have no real teachers.

 Artists who go through a different design process before they get to fine art.